Azure/azure-powershell/src/Resources/MSGraph.Autorest/docs/Get-AzADUser.md

 # Get-AzADUser

 ## SYNOPSIS
-List entities from users or get entity from users by key
+Lists entities from users or get entity from users by key

 ## SYNTAX